dsc-courses/dsc40a-2024-fa/faqs.md

 In Naive Bayes, we want to compare the probability of a data point with given features belonging to different classes.
 The denominator, P(features), is the same for all classes and acts as a normalization factor.
 Since we're only comparing relative probabilities, we can safely ignore this denominator without affecting the classification outcome.

 Think of it like comparing fractions with the same denominator.
 The one with the larger numerator is the bigger fraction, even if we don't know the exact denominator value.
-Similarly, in Naive Bayes, the class with the highest numerator (P(features|class) * P(class)) is the most likely class for the given data point.
+Similarly, in Naive Bayes, the class with the highest numerator P(features $$\vert$$ class) * P(class) is the most likely class for the given data point.

 #### Lecture(s) to Review: